bourumir-wyngs/serde-saphyr/README.md

 [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
 Duplicate key policy applies not just to strings but also to other types (when deserializing into map).

 ### Unsuported features
+- Tagged enums (!!EnumName RED) are not supported.
+Use mapping base enums (EnumName: RED).
+This allows to define nested enums if needed.

-Merge keys (feature of YAML 1.1 but not 1.2) are not supported because it’s not feasible with the current streaming design to support YAML merge keys without buffering extra data.
+- Merge keys (feature of YAML 1.1 but not 1.2) are not supported because it’s not feasible with the current streaming design to support YAML merge keys without buffering extra data.
 Use serde-yaml-bw for merge keys.

 ---